Theme

 Why it is included here

-Lifehubber includes nanobot because it appears to be a useful public reference for compact personal-agent design, especially for readers comparing how much agent functionality can fit inside a smaller and more inspectable codebase.
+Lifehubber includes nanobot because it gives readers a useful public example of compact personal-agent design, especially for those comparing how much agent functionality can fit inside a smaller and more inspectable codebase.

 Source links